sp18-interns/chirayu-itern/October 2022/10 October 2022/README.md

    certbot
    custom certificates

-4. Apache http serive
+4. Apache http service

 5. Ngrok setup

 6. port forwaring for any service
-- Assignments to be submitted at 1 Nov 2022
+- Assignments to be submitted at 1 November 2022

 ### Doubts

 - Open LDAP (resolved about how does open ldap work in corporate life)
 - Red Hat Linux Distribution (esolved about the Red Hat Linux Distribution subscrtiption)
-- putty (resolved about how oftenly is putty used)
+- putty (resolved about how often is putty used)
 - BSD format (resolved about what is BSD in detail )

 ### Links Read